There are a lot of reasons to live frugally.

 Groupon is a great place to look for discounted activities and, well, basically anything!

-Whether you're looking for a fancy meal out, a relaxing spa day, or an exciting day go-karting with the kids, Groupon will save you money.
+Whether you're looking for a fancy meal out, a relaxing spa day, or an exciting day go-karting with the kids, Groupon can be an easy way to save money.

 11. Pay Off Credit Card Debt